apache/fury-site/docs/guide/java/android-support.md

 effective type codecs, and built-in mappings keep their normal runtime precedence.
 An empty Mixin produces no generated output.

+A Mixin may place `JsonValidator` on a public abstract zero-argument `void` method that exactly matches a public target method.
+The generated pair calls that target method directly.
+The target does not need `JsonType` solely for a Mixin validator.

 The target does not need `JsonType` merely because it has a Mixin. `JsonMixin` is itself the processor entry point for the pair.
 If a target also uses `JsonType`, the runtime selects the pair-specific companion for a non-empty registered Mixin instead of combining the overlay with the